Acting Head Of Customs And Border Protection Plans To Step Down

 Rep. Veronica Escobar, a Democrat who represents the area, said Monday that the children were supposed to have been moved to other facilities.
 But a CBP official confirmed Tuesday that 100 of those children have been moved back to the same Border Patrol station because there wasn't room in child shelters run by Health and Human Services.

+The White House has been urging Congress to approve a supplemental budget request since last month, saying it will run out of money to house and care for migrants by the end of the month.

+That additional funding, according to HHS spokeswoman Evelyn Stauffer, would go toward increasing "shelter capacity in order to meet the needs of the minors in our custody while ORR works to find sponsors, usually family members, for the children."

-The House is expected to vote Tuesday on a supplemental spending bill to send money to agencies working to address the needs of migrants arriving at the U.S. Border with Mexico.
+The House is expected to vote Tuesday on a supplemental spending measure that would send money to agencies working to address the needs of migrants arriving at the U.S. border with Mexico.

 As NPR's Kelsey Snell reported, last-minute requirements were added to the $4.5 billion legislation that would obligate CBP to establish hygiene and medical standards for children and a 90-day limit on keeping kids in temporary emergency shelters.